Ray Kroc: Baseball

 Kroc retired from running McDonald's in 1973.
-While he was looking for new challenges, he decided to return to baseball, his lifelong favorite sport, when he learned that the San Diego Padres were for sale.
+While he was looking for new challenges, he decided to return to baseball, which was his lifelong favorite sport.
+One day, while sitting in his yacht in Fort Lauderdale, Florida, he read in the newspaper that the San Diego Padres were for sale.
 The team had been conditionally sold to Joseph Danzansky, a Washington, D.C. grocery-chain owner, who planned to move the Padres to Washington.
 However, the sale was tied up in lawsuits when Kroc purchased the team for $12 million, keeping the team in San Diego.
-In Kroc's first year of ownership in 1974, the Padres lost 102 games, yet drew over one million in attendance, the standard of box office success in the major leagues during that era.
-Their previous top attendance was 644,772 in 1972.
+In Kroc's first year of ownership in 1974, the Padres lost 102 games yet drew over one million in attendance, the standard of box office success in the major leagues during that era.
+Their previous highest attendance figure was 644,772 in 1972.
 The San Diego Union said Kroc was "above all, a fan of his team".

 On April 9, 1974, while the Padres were on the brink of losing a 9–5 decision to the Houston Astros in the season opener at San Diego Stadium, Kroc took the public address microphone in front of 39,083 fans.
 "I've never seen such stupid ballplaying in my life," he said.
 The crowd cheered in approval.
 In 1979, Kroc's public interest in future free agent players Graig Nettles and Joe Morgan drew a $100,000 fine from Commissioner Bowie Kuhn.
-Frustrated with the team, he handed over operations of the team to his son-in-law, Ballard Smith.
+Frustrated with the team, he handed over operations of the team to his stepson-in-law, Ballard Smith.
 "There's more future in hamburgers than baseball," Kroc said.

-After his death, the Padres in 1984 wore a special patch with Kroc's initials, RAK.
-They won the NL pennant that year and played in the 1984 World Series, which they lost to the Detroit Tigers.
+After his death, the Padres in 1984 wore a special patch with Kroc's initials: RAK.
+They won the NL pennant that year against his hometown team Chicago Cubs and played in the 1984 World Series, which they lost to the Detroit Tigers.
 Kroc was inducted posthumously as part of the inaugural class of the San Diego Padres Hall of Fame in 1999.

 Personal life

+Philanthropy and awards

 The Kroc Foundation supported research, treatment and education about various medical conditions, such as alcoholism, diabetes, arthritis and multiple sclerosis.
 It is best known for establishing the Ronald McDonald House, a nonprofit organization that provides free housing for parents close to medical facilities where their children are receiving treatment.

 In 1973, Kroc received the Golden Plate Award of the American Academy of Achievement.

+Politics

 A lifelong Republican, Kroc believed firmly in self-reliance and staunchly opposed government welfare and the New Deal.
-Kroc donated $255,000 to Richard Nixon's reelection campaign in 1972, and was controversially accused by some, notably Senator Harrison Williams, of making the donation to influence Nixon to veto a minimum wage bill making its way through Congress.
+Kroc donated $255,000 to Richard Nixon's reelection campaign in 1972, and he was controversially accused by some, notably Senator Harrison Williams, of making the donation to influence Nixon to veto a minimum wage bill making its way through Congress.